 What is HSTS?

-HSTS is a web security policy that directs browsers to interact with a website solely via HTTPS for a set duration.
-Once a site implements HSTS, users connecting over HTTP are automatically redirected to HTTPS, reducing their risk during the redirection.
-This policy is communicated through the Strict-Transport-Security
+This security policy directs browsers to interact with a website solely via HTTPS for a set duration.
+Once implemented, users connecting over HTTP are automatically redirected to HTTPS, reducing their risk during the redirection.
+The policy is communicated through the Strict-Transport-Security HTTP response header.

-- Preload Option: Domains can be included in browsers’ preload lists to enforce HSTS even on first visits.
+• Preload Option: Domains can be included in browsers’ preload lists to enforce secure connections even on first visits.

-- Initial HTTPS Connection: A browser makes an HTTPS connection to a website.
-The server responds with the HSTS header.
+1. Initial HTTPS Connection: A browser makes an HTTPS connection to a website.
+The server responds with the security header.

 Example Header: